Developer using advanced Git commands on multiple monitors with repository visualization

 # Skip problematic commit during rebase

 Git hooks automate quality checks and enforce team standards.
-Essential for maintaining code quality in professional environments.
+They catch problems before code even hits the remote.

 # Pre-commit hook example (save as .git/hooks/pre-commit)